library-data-platform/ldp/doc/Admin_Guide.md

   * `database_user` (string; required) is the LDP database administrator user name.

+* `parallel_update` (Boolean; optional) when set to `false`, disables parallel updates.
+The default value is `true`.
+Disabling parallel updates can be useful to make debugging easier, but it will also slow down the update process.

 * `parallel_vacuum` (Boolean; optional) when set to `false`, disables parallel vacuum in PostgreSQL 13 or later, which may slow down vacuuming but may be more friendly to concurrent user queries or